Make sure you know your employment rights and what practicalities you need to deal with.

 - a minimum of 5.6 weeks’ paid holiday per year pro rata – so 5.6 times your weekly working hours.

-Can international students work part time?
+Can international students work part time in the UK?